-The St. Petersburg Piano Quartet was founded in 2014 and made its New York City debut with two successful concerts on the popular Barge Music Series.
-Since then, they have performed at the Da Camera Society in Los Angeles, Music Mountain and the Flagler Museum in Palm Beach, Florida to name a few.
+The St. Petersburg Piano Quartet was founded in 2014, and made its New York City debut with two successful concerts on the popular Barge Music Series.
+Since then, the Quartet has performed at many venues including the Da Camera Society in Los Angeles, Music Mountain and the Flagler Museum in Palm Beach, Florida.
 Alla Aronovskaya and Boris Vayner are first violinist and violist with the St. Petersburg String Quartet, one of the world's most esteemed chamber ensembles.

 Tao Lin has been soloist with several orchestras including the Moscow Chamber Orchestra, the Winnipeg Symphony and the Miami Chamber Orchestra.
 He was a founding member of the Berlin Piano Quartet and the Brahms Piano Quartet.
 Tao Lin has won prizes at numerous competitions and is an Artist Faculty member at the Bowdoin International Music Festival.
 He is a Steinway Artist.

-Alla Aranovskaya received her education at the St. Petersburg State Conservatory and at the Rimsky-Korsakov Music College in St. Petersburg, Russia.
-There her teachers were Mark Komissarov, Wieniawsky and Vladimir Ovcharek.
-She took her vast education to teach others and has more then 30 years of teaching experience where she regularly fives master classes and workshops around the world.
-She was a prize winner of the All-Russian Violin Competition (1985) as well as international chamber music competitions including Melbourne, Australia (1991); Tokyo, Japan (1989); and Florence, Italy (1989).
+Alla Aranovskaya received her education at the St. Petersburg State Conservatory of Music and the Rimsky-Korsakov Music College in St. Petersburg, Russia.
+Combining her performing and teaching careers, she has more than thirty years of teaching Master Classes and workshops around the world.
+Alla was a prize winner in the All-Russian Violin Competition (1985) and in international chamber music competitions in Melbourne, Australia (1991), Tokyo, Japan (1989) and Florence, Italy (1989).